 The next morning, just before 8 a.m., I turned from Granite Street to drive into the parking lot at the mill.
 Eddie’s car was approaching the stop sign before leaving the parking lot with several more cars behind his.
 Our drivers’ doors came alongside each other right between the gateposts, but our windows were rolled up.
 I gave him a quizzical look and put one hand up to emphasize a shrug.
 He smiled, waved, and drove on out the gate.

 I went to my desk and started my Wednesday duties.
-Just before lunchtime a personnel assistant came over to tell me that Eddie had gone home that morning and blown his brains out.
+Just before lunchtime a personnel assistant came over to tell me that Eddie had gone home that morning and, using a handgun, had blown his brains out.

 This struck me very hard, and it remains one of the defining moments of my lifetime.
 I was in my early thirties, gaining experience and confidence, enjoying life and good health.
 There was nothing then nor is there anything now in my constitution that would identify with the impulse to destroy myself.
 I would not have expected it of anyone else, although if I had listened to him when he first asked, I might have learned something of his anguish and I might have understood.